December 15, 2014

 About Animal Care Expo: The Animal Care Expo is an annual event that brings together those working with animals across the diverse fields of animal sheltering, care, control, rescue, and disaster planning and response.
 It is the largest educational event of its kind, and offers a unique opportunity for animal welfare professionals and volunteers to come together and collaborate on the best strategies and practices with which to tackle today’s animal welfare challenges.
 The Expo also offers an international trade show, dozens of workshops, as well as the opportunity to network with animal welfare professionals from around the world!

-This year’s Expo will be held May 20-23, 2014, at the Ocean Center in Daytona Beach, FL.
+This year’s Expo will be held March 30-April 2, 2015, at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
 We have a variety of volunteer roles available.

 - Coffee Break Monitor: Volunteers will be stationed in the beverage service area to ensure only attendees with Animal Care Expo badges are allowed entry, and provide any additional assistance required.
 Volunteers should expect to remain standing for the duration of their shift.

-- Directional Greeter: Volunteers will be assigned to stand in specific areas throughout the facility, holding directional signs, maps to hand out as needed, and to provide verbal directions to anyone needing assistance.
+- Information Booth Attendant: Volunteers will be assigned to stand in specific stations throughout the facility, providing directions and maps to anyone needing assistance.
 Volunteers must be able to stand during their entire shift, and provide helpful verbal instructions as needed.

 - Door Monitor/Microphone Runners: Volunteers will be assigned either to monitor the doors to sessions to ensure everyone has the appropriate credentialing, to help attendees find seating, or assist during the session by running the microphones to people in the crowd who wish to ask questions.
 Volunteers should have strong interpersonal skills and be able to stand for the duration of their shift.